trishume/sympy-wiki-with-svn/Tutorial.md

 >>>
 ```

+Note that there is
+**to be removed (end) **

-Note that there is also a printing module available, `sympy.printing`.
+also a printing module available, `sympy.printing`.
 Level 2 printing is made possible through the pretty printing component of the printing module.
 Other printing methods available trough this module are:

 * `pretty(expr)`, `pretty_print(expr)`, `pprint(expr)`
     * Return or print, respectively, a pretty representation of `expr`.
 This is the same as the second level of representation described above.